Amazon Echo speakers can now be turned into a home cinema system - here's how

 Amazon has announced that you can now hook up your Amazon Echo speakers with Fire TV devices, to create an immersive home cinema system – totally wireless, and all controllable with voice assistant Alexa.

-Depending on which Echo speakers you own, this means you can create wireless speaker configurations in a range of setups, including 1.0 and 2.0; if you have the Echo Sub subwoofer, this can be boosted even further to 1.1 and 2.1configurations as well.
+Depending on which Echo speakers you own, this means you can create wireless speaker configurations in a range of setups, including 1.0 (one speaker in front of your TV) and 2.0 (one speaker on each side of your TV).

+If you have the Echo Sub, adding it to these setups will give you 1.1 and 2.1configurations, which are the same as above with the addition of a subwoofer to boost the bass frequencies.

 - The best smart speakers of 2019